 The courses consist of 50% single-track trail, 30% logging roads, and 20% dirt roads.
 The trail is well-marked (painted blazes on trees, double blazes at turns) and cleared of brambles.
 Perhaps the giant fungus will return!

 Want to make a weekend of it?
-Come the day before with a tent and you can camp for free right by the start/finish at the primitive Hauck Hill campsite on lush moss beds.
+Come the day before with a tent and you can camp for free right by the start/finish at the primitive Hauck Hill campsite.
 Make sure to bring water.

 The Forest Frolic trail runs are part of the FLRC Trail Circuit, and results are included in the annual Pebblehead/Stonehead/Boulderhead rankings.

-The races start and finish at the Hauck Hill campsite on Hauck Hill Road in Virgil, NY (technically Cortland, NY).
+The races start and finish at the Hauck Hill campsite on Hauck Hill Road in Virgil, NY.
 Navigate to the intersection of Hauck Hill Road and Bleck Road; the campsite is 0.4 miles down the rugged (dirt) side of Hauck Hill Road.
-Park only on the right side of the road as you head into the start!
+Parking is allowed ONLY on the right side of the road as you head into the start.

 Directions from Ithaca: Take Route 13 north toward Dryden.
 At the intersection of Route 13 and Route 392 in Dryden, go east 4 miles on Route 392.
 At the bottom of the hill, turn right on West Meeting House Road.
 After 0.3 miles, turn left on Daisy Hollow Road, which soon becomes Babcock Hollow Road.
 After 1.4 miles, turn left on Hauck Hill Road.
 Continue on up a steep hill to cross Bleck Road after 1.1 miles.
 Park from here on, but only on the right side of the road.
 The Hauck Hill campsite is 0.4 miles ahead.

 The 7K and 15K races start together at 9 AM.
-Please arrive at least 30 minutes prior to your race to pick up your bib number.
+Please arrive at least 30 minutes prior to your race to pick up your bib.

 - $15 for pre-registration, $20 for day-of-race registration.